elg1e/Trainer-Mate/README.md

 The following technologies were used to help create this website:

-* HTML5: Mark-up language used for creating the website.
+* [HTML5](https://en.wikipedia.org/wiki/HTML): Mark-up language used for creating the website.
-* CSS3: Stylesheet language used to create the presentation of the website.
+* [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets): Stylesheet language used to create the presentation of the website.
-* JavaScript: Primary function of the site for all user interaction.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript): Is a high-level, just-in-time compiled, object-oriented programming language
-* JQuery: Used to simplify some of the DOM manipulations.
+* [JQuery](https://jquery.com/): Used to simplify some of the DOM manipulations.
-* Python: Is an interpreted, high-level, general-purpose programming language.
+* [Python](https://www.python.org/): Is an interpreted, high-level, general-purpose programming language.
+* [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)): Is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+* [Mongodb](https://www.mongodb.com/): Is a cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
+* [Heroku](https://www.heroku.com/): Is a cloud platform as a service supporting several programming languages.
+* [GitHub](https://github.com/): Is website that provides hosting for software development.
+* [MaterializeCSS](https://materializecss.com/): Is a modern responsive CSS framework based on Material Design by Google.

 ## Testing